ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 Existing cost modes defined in [](#RFC7285) allow only scalar cost values.
 However, the "path vector" abstraction requires to convey vector format information (AR-1).
-To achieve this requirement, this document defines a new `cost-mode` named path vector to indicate that the cost value is an array of ANEs.
+To fulfill this requirement, this document defines a new `cost-mode` named path vector to indicate that the cost value is an array of ANEs.
-A path vector abstraction should be computed for a specific performance metrics, but this can be achieved using the existing `cost-metric` component of cost type.
+A path vector abstraction should be computed for a specific performance metric, and this is achieved using the existing `cost-metric` component of cost type.
 The details of the new `cost-mode` is given in [](#SecCostType).

 <!-- ### New Cost Metric: ane-path ### {#ALTO.PV.CostMetric}